ejmeij/trec-kba/README.md

 *   Added a class (ilps.hadoop.bin.RepackData) that converts the KBA data to block-compressed sequences files to speed up subsequent processing.
 It specifies the same key-value pairs as the ThriftFileInputFormat, just make sure to change the InputFormatClass to SequenceFileInputFormat.
 *   Updated Toy KBA System to the new output (without the date field)
 *   Added a flag (-f) to allow overwriting Hadoop data

+### 2012-09-28

+*   !
+Added the source code for the University of Amsterdam's (ILPS) baseline system.
+Note that this uses David Milne's Wikipedia Miner webservice to fetch alternative surface forms for each entity.
+Our actual submission uses more, in-house developed data.

 ## Issues